Parish Share Explained

 Component 2

 This takes into account the differing size of churches and their consequent ability and capacity to contribute towards Parish Share.
 It would be inappropriate and inequitable for two churches with differing congregation sizes, to be asked for the same.
-To reflect this difference between the sizes of congregations, attendance data (based on adult Usual Sunday Attendance from 2017, 2018 and 2019 as supplied by each parish to the Statistics Department of Church House in Westminster) has been used as forming 33% of the Parish Share calculation.
-The data has been updated for the 2023 Share Requests.
+To reflect this difference between the sizes of congregations, attendance data (based on adult Usual Sunday Attendance from 2019 and 2022 as supplied by each parish via teh Statistics for Mission Return) has been used as forming 33% of the Parish Share calculation.
+The average cost per attendee for 2024 is £907.

 Component 3

-This incorporates a social economic factor to each parish based on the 2019 Indices of Multiple Deprivation data, updated from the 2015 Indices for the 2023 Share Requests.
-The Index of Multiple Deprivation (IMD) as revised in 2019, reflects the relative deprivation in our Diocese and ensures that the system has strong elements of mutual support (i.e. more wealthy parishes supporting those less wealthy).
+This incorporates a social economic factor to each parish based on the 2019 Indices of Multiple Deprivation data.
+The Index of Multiple Deprivation (IMD) reflects the relative deprivation in our Diocese and ensures that the system has strong elements of mutual support (i.e. less deprived parishes supporting the most deprived).
 This measure is independent, rigorous, fair, readily available and usable in our parochial context.
 IMD has the advantage over many of the government statistics available in that it has been calculated at parish level as commissioned by the central church.
 It uses this index in determining the allocation of the Church Commissioners’ funding to the poorer dioceses of which we are one.

 Note: The IMD factor is applied to both main components of the Parish Share formula based on 67% on deployment costs and 33% on attendance.